kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow-with-directives.md

-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 650, end: 655 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 700, end: 705 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 745, end: 751 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 789, end: 794 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 832, end: 837 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 877, end: 883 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 913, end: 919 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 955, end: 960 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 998, end: 1003 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 1048, end: 1053 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 1093, end: 1099 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 1137, end: 1142
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 650, end: 655 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 700, end: 705 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 745, end: 751 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 877, end: 883 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 913, end: 919 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 955, end: 960 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 998, end: 1003 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 1048, end: 1053 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 1093, end: 1099

 ```